-18. Interest of Committee Members in Contracts and other Matters the meeting for such items of business and this shall be recorded in the Minutes.
+18. Interest of Committee Members in Contracts and other Matters

+18.1 Members will be asked to disclose at the beginning of each meeting any pecuniary or other interest, direct or indirect, in any of the Committee's business for the meeting.
+Members shall be asked to recuse themselves from the meeting for such items of business and this shall be recorded in the Minutes.
 A member of any Committee is not considered to have a pecuniary or personal interest in matters under discussion merely because they are a member of staff or student of the University.